 Cambodia:

-Compared to Myanmar, Cambodia was “modern”.
-Don’t get me wrong, there was still red tape (5 different people to check my visa).
-But it was organized red tape.
-We stayed in Siem Reap, the headquarters for the archeological sites.
-The beauty of having four days, a guide and not being on a rushed tour, is being able to visit many of the sites, not just main ones.
+Siem Reap was our headquarters for the archeological sites.
+The beauty of having four days, a guide and not being on a rushed tour, was being able to visit many of the sites, not just main ones.

 The temples were lost long ago and forgotten because the jungle, never far away, covered them over for centuries.

 Angor Wat is the largest and best known (and most visited).
-It was built in 37 years using 600,000 laborers around 1200s.
+It was built in 37 years using 600,000 laborers around 1200 CE.
 The entire area is a rectangle about 1.5 km by 1.3 km.
 It has 5 towers in the innermost complex – one in each corner and one in the center.
 The towers stand for the mountains in their mythology.

 The blocks for the structure are large sandstone and fit together without the need for mortar.
 There are three levels to the temple.
 It is possible to climb to the top, which we did, for a remarkable view.